carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 *** convert to csv and then dataframe goes here. *** This will be our introduction to writing Python in notebooks.
 Will reinforce running lines, clearing output.

-Timeline data needs to be 'flattened' before we use it. csv's are conventient for reading. dataframes are the main tool for pandas.
+Twitter Timelines, and other files we harvest using twarc, needs to be 'flattened' before we use it.
+This will ensure that each line of jsonl is one tweet:

+!twarc2 flatten raw_data/bjules.jsonl output_data/bjules_flattened.jsonl

+csv's are even conventient for reading, and are useful as a data format later on for analyzing tweets outside of twarc.

+# convert
+!twarc2 csv raw_data/bjules.jsonl output_data/bjules.csv

+We will also get in the habit of making dataframes out of our csv's, because they are the main tool for manipulating data in Pandas.

+Now that we have flatenned our data and made a csv, we can see how many tweets we harvested from Jules's timeline using `wc`.

-We can cut this down to just loading the libraries if we this this is too long.
+We can cut this down to just
+loading the libraries if we this this is too long.
 CSV is currently in episode 4, but you CAN do it here.

 {% include links.md %}